Preksha-Dadoo/Clustering/README.md

 ├── LICENSE                       # License file
 ├── setup.py                      # For making the project installable
 └── main.py                       # Main script to run the pipeline

+## License
+This project is distributed under the MIT License